Local Fluctuations in Cavity Control of Ferroelectricity: Planar Geometry

 We next confirm the temperature dependence of this effect; namely, that at high-temperatures any signature of the cavity should disappear.
 This is seen explicitly in Fig.~\ref{fig:T-dependence}.
 Indeed we see that in all system sizes, the frequency shift vanishes at high temperature irrespective of the system size $L$.
 At lower temperatures, the phonon frequency shift sets in, but for larger systems the effect is small since it ultimately must recover to the bulk as $L\to \infty$.
 For smaller systems however, the shift may become sizeable at the cavity midpoint.

 These results are best understood by simply looking at the spatial profile for the renormalized frequency $\Omega_T^2(z)$, depicted in Fig.~\ref{fig:z-dependence}.
 For a cavity size of $100\si{\micro\meter}$ we see that the phonon frequency significantly blue-shifts near the boundary at low temperatures, while it remains essentially equal to the bulk value at high temperatures and in the center of the cavity $z \sim 0$).
-This is inline with the previous arguments we can given, namely that the cavity renormalization is (i) a purely quantum effect setting in once $2\pi T \sim \Omega_T$, and (ii) that it is a surface effect in response to the boundary conditions at $z =\pm L/2$.
+This is inline with the previous arguments we have given, namely that the cavity renormalization is (i) a purely quantum effect setting in once $2\pi T \sim \Omega_T$, and (ii) that it is a surface effect in response to the boundary conditions at $z =\pm L/2$.
 We also always see that the frequency blue-shifts\textemdash this is in some tension with a number of previous theoretical investigations~\cite{Ashida.2020,Latini.2021,Lenk.2022,Lenk.2022b}, which all seem to find that cavities tend to enhance ferroelectric order.
 We now reconcile our calculation with these previous studies.

 We believe the origin of this tension is in the way that the UV cutoff on the electromagnetic fluctuations is imposed, and ultimately scaled to the continuum limit (or not).
 In particular, in a real physical system (with an appropriate UV cutoff) the number of electromagnetic modes is proportional to system size, with a finite number of modes (e.g. lattice points) per unit volume, albeit of potentially high frequency and thus far from resonance.
+We again emphasize that it is qualitatively important to take into account the multimode nature of the electromagnetic fluctuations~\cite{Amelio.2021,Andolina.2022b}.

 In our new formalism, which up to, and including Eqn.~\eqref{eqn:master-formula} is an analytically exact solution to the problem, the UV cutoff is essentially scaled in this fashion, so that the density of modes per unit volume is constant.
 This is also in congruence with known and experimentally verified results on Casimir forces~\cite{Casimir.1948,Lifschitz.1956,Dzyaloshinskii.1961,Kenneth.2006}.
 In contrast, previous studies have essentially imposed a cutoff on number of cavity eigenfunctions taken, selecting the lowest $N_c$ modes to include in an eigenmode expansion for the Green's function $\mathscr{G}$ regardless of system size.
 This assumption leads to the unphysical result that number of electromagnetic modes per unit volume $\sim N_c/L^3$ is scaling to zero for a bulk system!
 It turns out that, unfortunately this has exactly the opposite behavior as what we find using the more complicated analytical solution~\footnote{The authors would like to especially acknowledge private correspondence with Yuto Ashida on this point, who patiently and carefully worked through this subtlety with us, and who ultimately helped uncover the origin of the discrepancies.
 Discussions with Ata\c{c} {\.
 I}mamo{\u g}lu were also valuable in this regard.}.